ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 1. Validates the certificate
 1. Validates if the partnerID belongs to a registered partner
 1. The system also validates if the partner status is active
-1. Retrieves all the policies constituting the partnerID
+1. Retrieves all the policies constituting the partnerID and partner api key
 1. Validates if the auth type specified in the request is one of the policies retrieved for the partner
 1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config)
 1. Validates if the "authvalue" in the input parameter is same "authval" stored in the database for the mapped UIN and VID